Pasang Dawa Sherpa, shortly known as Padawa. A man who knows the Himalayas like his 5 fingers.

 Pasang Dawa Sherpa climbed Everest for 23 times and more climbs are expected to happen.
 Without any aim or knowing it, he breaks the world’s record, but it is not recorded anywhere.
 It is not for fun.
 It is not for fame.
 It is his responsibility to make all ambitions, missions, and expeditions for people from all over the world to happen.
 Preferably without fatalities.

-Professionals like him are in demand in the world, they are wanted in any respected trekking company, they are honoured and highly appreciated.
+Professionals like him are in demand in the world, they are wanted in any respected trekking company, they are honored and highly appreciated.
 Not in the case of Nepal unfortunately.

 Started his way in the Himalayas since he was 15 as a porter on Everest Base Camp Trek.
 People who are born on an altitude higher than 4,000m are already strong by nature and can do things that others can’t.
 Like running, carrying heavy loads, building houses, playing football, and similar activities which even on low altitude we can’t do sometimes.